 Most programs come out in two versions.
 A 32-bit version and a 64-bit one.
 As it is expected, a 32-bit program can run either on a 32-bit or a 64-bit system.
 However, a 64-bit program can oly run on a 64-bit system.

 Of course, in order for any program to run, there has to be an operating system (OS).
 You guessed it right!
-The OS too, has a 32-bit and a 64-bit version.
+The OS too, has a 32-bit (you will find it as (x86) )and a 64-bit version.

 Note!
 A 64-bit processor can run a 32-bit operating system, but that is unadvised cause it wouldn’t be using the full extent of its’ capacity.